hot-dogs/whots16-data-report/docs/source/5_section.md

 200 m from the mooring, CTD and MicroCAT data's alignment was done in density rather than in-depth.
-For cases where the alignment in density was not possible due to large conductivity offsets (causing unrealistic mooring density values), alignment in temperature space was done.
+For cases where the alignment in density was not possible due to large conductivity offsets (causing unrealistic mooring density values), the alignment was done in temperature space.
 A cubic least-squares fit (LSF) to the CTD-MicroCAT differences against time was applied as a first approximation, and the corresponding correction was applied.